fr4ss1c4t/ske-pi/README.md

 ```
 > <module_name>:usage().
 ```
-* additionally, you may test the stream parallel skeletons using an example with a default configuration.
+* additionally, you may test the stream parallel skeletons' performance using an example with a default configuration.
 Like so:
 ```
 > test_stream:benchmark().
 ```